 Surface-mounted LED art framing projectors are just as capable as in-ceiling projectors, built with the same lighting and optics technology.
 They can be used in various art displays, from residential to professional, and with LED technology, they are efficient and reliable.

 The only difference between a surface mount LED art projector and an in-ceiling projector is visibility.
 Surface-mounted projectors aren’t concealed by the ceiling, but that doesn’t mean they can’t be concealed at all.
 With careful placement, most of the sight lines to the projector can be eliminated, allowing it to shine without being easily seen.
+Surface-mounted projectors don’t necessarily have to be hung from the ceiling, they can be placed on top of furniture or beam structures or hidden behind architectural features.

 LED framing projectors are the pinnacle of art lighting technology, and have been for many years.
-They can be found in homes, businesses, schools, museums and galleries.
-They can be used with paintings, photographs, sculptures and models.
+They can be found in homes, businesses, schools, museums, and galleries.
+They can be used with paintings, photographs, sculptures, and models.
 Art framing projectors aren’t limited because they are built for art displays, with features that include:

 1. A powerful light engine – Phantom’s SML Series is built with Cree’s XHP70 high performance LED light engine.
 When properly binned, the XHP70 can output 150 lumens per watt, making it one of the most efficient and brilliant lights available.
 It can achieve this excellent efficiency and output without an increase in physical footprint, too, so it can be used in settings where space is at a premium.
 Put it all together, and it’s clear the XHP70 is the right choice for optical framing projectors.